• Skip to primary navigation

 • In a mixing bowl, cream together shortening and both sugars using a hand mixer.
 Add egg and mix.
 Add lemon juice & vanilla extract and mix well.

 • In a separate mixing bowl, whisk together dry ingredients.
-Add to wet ingredients along with drained pineapple.
-Mix until just combined.
+Add to wet ingredients and mix until just combined.

-• Shape cookie dough into 1-½ inch balls (#30 scoop) and place on a cookie sheet 2 inches apart.
+• Shape cookie dough into 1-½ inch balls (#30 scoop) and place on a parchment lined cookie sheet at least 2 inches apart.
 Bake cookies 10-12 minutes until the edges just begin to brown.

 • Allow cookies to cool on cookie sheet for 5 minutes before moving to a wire rack to finish cooling before glazing.